scratchrealm/mcmc-monitor-old/README.md

 ## Command-line usage

-It is also possible to monitor Stan runs from the command line without using Python:
+It is also possible to monitor Stan runs from the command line without using a Python script:

 ```bash
 mcmc-monitor-stan <directory> --label <label>